valtsu23/Automotive_hat/README.md

 ### Add these lines to /boot/firmware/config.txt for hardware support:
-To activate the power relay 'dtoverlay=gpio-poweroff,active_low=1,inactive_delay_ms=0,gpiopin=22' Can Bus chip 'dtoverlay=mcp2515-can1,oscillator=16000000,interrupt=25' DIN 1 automatic shutdown, when switched 12v is lost.
+To activate the power relay `dtoverlay=gpio-poweroff,active_low=1,inactive_delay_ms=0,gpiopin=22` Can Bus chip `dtoverlay=mcp2515-can1,oscillator=16000000,interrupt=25` DIN 1 automatic shutdown, when switched 12v is lost.
 Add next line only if solder jumper SW on the pcb is connected!
-'dtoverlay=gpio-shutdown,gpio_pin=5,active_low=0'
+`dtoverlay=gpio-shutdown,gpio_pin=5,active_low=0`

 ### How to run examples in Raspberry Pi OS and OS Lite
 - First create a Python Virtual Environment, by following [this guide](https://learn.adafruit.com/python-virtual-environment-usage-on-raspberry-pi/overview)
 Remember to include system site packages!
-- For Can Bus support install python-can 'pip install python-can'
+- For Can Bus support install python-can `pip install python-can`
-- For Neopixels install Adafruit-Blinka 'pip install Adafruit-Blinka'
+- For Neopixels install Adafruit-Blinka `pip install Adafruit-Blinka`
-- For Neopixels on Raspberry Pi 5 also install Adafruit-Blinka-Raspberry-Pi5-Neopixel 'pip install Adafruit-Blinka-Raspberry-Pi5-Neopixel'
+- For Neopixels on Raspberry Pi 5 also install Adafruit-Blinka-Raspberry-Pi5-Neopixel `pip install Adafruit-Blinka-Raspberry-Pi5-Neopixel`